ydluo/qdyn/README.md

 ## Summary
 *QDYN* is a boundary element software package to simulate earthquake cycles (tectonic fault slip) under the quasi-dynamic approximation (quasi-static elasticity with radiation damping).

-The code implements adaptive time stepping, shared-memory parallelization, and is capable to deal with multi-scale earthquake cycle simulations with fine details in both time and space.
-QDYN includes various forms of rate-and-state friction and state evolution laws, and handles complex fault geometry in 3D and 2D media, as well as spring-block simulations.
-It features normal stress coupling and is equipped with a user-friendly interface and well-formatted graphical output.
+The code implements adaptive time stepping and shared-memory parallelization to simulate earthquake cycles including seismic and aseismic slip.
+QDYN includes various forms of rate-and-state friction and state evolution laws.
+It handles non-planar fault geometries in 3D and 2D elastic media, as well as spring-block simulations.
+It has a user-friendly matlab interface and graphical output.

 --------------------------------